mkotsovoulou/ods6001a/problems/problem1/README.md

 Remember in order to execute your code you type in the terminal:
 ```
-python problem1.py
+python3 problem1.py
 ```

-YIf you want you can test your program with different inputs!
+If you want you can test your program with different inputs!

 {% next %}